 These films include examples of:

-- Acting for Two: In King Cole's Party, the actors and actresses who play Jack, Jill, Mary, and Little Boy Blue also play the children at the beginning and end of the video who are having the story read to them by their dad.
-The actor who plays Old King Cole also plays the dad who is reading the story to the children, but this is not revealed until the end.
+- Acting for Two: In King Cole's Party, The actors who play Jack, Jill, Mary, and Little Boy Blue also play the children at the beginning and end of the video who are having the story read to them by their dad.
+The actor who plays Old King Cole, also plays the dad who is reading the story to the children, but this is not revealed until the end.

 - All Just a Dream: "King Cole's Party" was all Jack's dream.